vinayakvision/samsung-riscv/README.md

 **LinkedIN Profile:** vinayakvision

+---

 <details>
-<summary> <b>Task 1:</b>The task involves thoroughly reviewing the lab videos related to C programming and the RISC-V architecture to gain a comprehensive understanding of both topics.
+<summary> <b>Task 1:</b> The task involves thoroughly reviewing the lab videos related to C programming and the RISC-V architecture to gain a comprehensive understanding of both topics.
 Afterward, you are required to compile C code using two different compilers: the GCC compiler and the RISC-V compiler.
 This exercise will showcase your grasp of the compilation process, where you will observe and compare how each compiler translates the C code into machine code, highlighting the differences and specificities of the compilation process for different architectures.</summary>
 <br>
 Task is to refer to C based and RISCV based lab videos and execute the task of compiling the C code using gcc and riscv compiler.